Questions about ClickHouse®

 How does replication work for ClickHouse®?

-When creating a ClickHouse® cluster with 2 or more hosts, Managed Service for ClickHouse® automatically creates a cluster with 3 ZooKeeper hosts to manage replication and fault tolerance, if ClickHouse® Keeper support is not enabled.
-These hosts are taken into account when calculating the consumed cloud resource quota
+When creating a ClickHouse® cluster of two or more hosts, Managed Service for ClickHouse® automatically creates a cluster of three ZooKeeper hosts to manage replication and fault tolerance, unless ClickHouse® Keeper support is enabled.
+These hosts are counted towards both the cloud resource quota

-For more information about using ZooKeeper, see the ClickHouse® documentation
+For more information about using ZooKeeper, see this ClickHouse® article

-How do I delete data in ClickHouse® based on TTL?
+How does ClickHouse® handles data deletion based on TTL?

-Deleting entire data chunks is more efficient and uses less server resources but requires the value of the TTL expression and the partitioning key
+Deleting entire data parts is more efficient and uses less server resources, but requires the TTL expression and partitioning key

-We recommend managing TTL data processing always to delete obsolete data in entire chunks.
-To do this, set ttl_only_drop_partstrue
+We recommend managing data with TTL so that old data is always deleted in data parts.
+To do this, set ttl_only_drop_partstrue when creating tables.

 Can I use JSON data for tables in ClickHouse®?